-Software and Application Development projects can be time-intensive and consume valuable corporate resources.
+Software Development and Application Development projects can be time-sensitive and consume valuable corporate resources.
 For decades software teams have searched for process enhancements to improve speed to market and reduce unnecessary rework.

 Here are 3 steps to define and manage a successful MVP: